The Herbs Pop-Up Published in 1969

 It's arguable who you should blame -the people handing out the licenses or the people producing the products ?

-Either way,I've always been of the opinion that the more inspiration and imagination you put into products designed for young hands,the less destructive those hands often are.
-Because even young kids know when they're being short-changed !
+And the more inspiration and imagination you put into products designed for young hands,the less destructive those hands often tend to be.

-And I remember some great pop-ups around that time that had far more design "oomph" to them,including slider arms so you could actually move the figures,and so on.
+It should also be said that there were some great pop-ups around back then,that had far more design "oomph" to them,including slider arms so you could actually move the figures,and so on.